-The [Employer] is an employer participating in two pension schemes: the Baptist Pension Scheme ("the BPS") and the Baptist Union Staff Pension Scheme ("the BUSPS").
-The BPS and BUSPS are separate legal entities which are both administered by the Pension Trustee (Baptist Pension Trust Limited).
+The [Employer] is an employer participating in the Baptist Pension Scheme ("the BPS") and prior to the current yearend was also participating in the Baptist Union Staff Pension Scheme ("the BUSPS").
+The BPS is a separate legal entity administered by the Pension Trustee (Baptist Pension Trust Limited).
+The BUSPS has now wound up but was also a separate legal entity administered by the Pension Trustee.

-From January 2012, pension provision for the Minister(s) [and some members of staff] is being made through the Defined Contribution (DC) Plan within the BPS.
-In general, members pay 8% of their Pensionable Income and employers pay 6% of members' Pensionable Income into individual pension accounts, which are operated and managed on behalf of the Pension Trustee by Legal and General Life Assurance Society Limited.
+From January 2012, pension provision for the Minister(s) [and some members of staff] has been made through the Defined Contribution (DC) Plan within the BPS.
+In general, members pay 8% of their Pensionable Income and employers pay 6% of members' Pensionable Income into individual pension accounts.
 In addition, the employer pays a further 4% of Pensionable Income (or 3% if the employer is in the segregated DC section) to cover Death in Service Benefits, administration costs, and an associated insurance policy which provides income protection for BPS members in the event that they are unable to work due to long-term incapacity.
 This income protection policy has been insured by the Baptist Union of Great Britain with Aviva.
 Members of the Basic Section of BPS pay reduced contributions of 5% of Pensionable Income, and their employers also pay a total of 5%.

-Benefits in respect of service prior to 1 January 2012 are provided through the Defined Benefit (DB) Plan within the BPS, or through the BUSPS.
+Benefits in respect of service prior to 1 January 2012 are provided through the Defined Benefit (DB) Plan within the BPS, or through the BUSPS prior to its wind-up.
 The main benefits were: